 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Distagon T2/28 is the longer of the two lenses at 93mm.
 The Samyang 20mm F1.8 with a length of 88mm, is 5mm shorter.
 On the other hand, the Samyang 20mm F1.8 has a larger diameter of 83mm compared to the Carl Zeiss Distagon T2/28's 64mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Samyang 20mm F1.8 weighs 497g, which means it is 23g (4%) lighter than the Carl Zeiss Distagon T2/28 which has a weight of 520g.

 Lens Mounts